 BOP Publica / Culture Mile

-The Business Partnership will lead a high-quality placemaking programme to enhance the public realm, bring vibrancy to the streetscape and enrich the everyday experience of the area.
-As such, the BID will reflect the area’s unique stories, stimulate imaginations, support productivity and ensure that well-being is a priority within Culture Mile.
+The Business Partnership is leading a high-quality placemaking programme to enhance the public realm, bring vibrancy to the streetscape and enrich the everyday experience of the area.
+As such, the BID reflects the area’s unique stories, stimulates imaginations, supports productivity and ensures that well-being is a priority within Culture Mile.

 “Companies are looking at new ways to attract and retain talent, by focusing on their location, the design of their buildings, facilities and local amenities.
 Place has become an asset rather than simply a location”